This post may contain affiliate links. Please read my disclosure policy.

 A simple icing is made with fresh lime juice and confectioners’ sugar and drizzled on top for that little something extra.

 I piped the icing on with a pastry bag and decorating tip but it’s not necessary.
 You can use a small baggie with a tiny hole cut in the corner and give it the traditional thumbprint zig zag pattern.
-I thought the flowers look like summer – bright and yellow!
+I thought the flowers look like summer – bright and sunny!

 Lemon and lime are a great combination but you could use all lemon and they would be just as good.